 Traditional absorbents like sawdust or lime/cement blends often require truckloads of material, high labor, and hours (or days) before the waste passes landfill acceptance tests.

-Superabsorbent polymers absorb hundreds of times their weight in water, locking in drilling
+Superabsorbent polymers absorb hundreds of times their weight in water, locking in drilling fluids into stable solids ready for disposal.

 Key advantages: